Zemlaya (Earth) (1930) Director: Alexander Dovzhenko

 Along with The Battleship Potemkin (1925), the film is considered one of the finest and most important Soviet films.
 The film was later alluded to in Woody Allen’s Manhattan, as the first in a double-feature that his character goes to see at the theatre.

 Alexander Duvzhenko (1894-1956) is one of the most enduring Soviet filmmakers, along with Sergei Eisenstein, and Dziga Vertov.
 He was raised in Ukraine.
 He was a teacher and then served in the Red Army until his capture as a prisoner-of-war.
 He directed only seven films and became a novel writer when he returned to the USSR.
 He died in 1956 of a heart attack in the Soviet Union.

 Zemlaya is a good movie, primarily for its beautiful extended shots of the rolling, wind-blown wheat fields of Ukraine, or the closing shots of rain gently falling on fruit.
 The quality of the film has unfortunately deteriorated and the plot is difficult to engage with.
-It is remembered for its controversy, and as another example of blatant propaganda from a European authoritarian regime, though the film is very different from some of the Nazi propaganda films.
+It is remembered for its controversy, and as another example of blatant propaganda from an Eastern European authoritarian regime, though the film is very different from some of the Nazi propaganda films.
 It can be avoided, except by true devotees of the cinematic craft.